 The Academic Standards Committee initially considers matters regarding academic policies and procedures for subsequent presentation for approval by the Curriculum Committee before presenting policy and related procedural changes to the instructional administration and others as necessary as follows:

-The initiator of the policy or procedure contacts the Curriculum Committee Chair and asks to have it placed on the agenda.
+The initiator of the academic policy or procedure contacts the Curriculum Committee Chair and asks to have it placed on the agenda.
 The agenda will be sent via e-mail to the campus community so that interested individuals may attend the meeting or give other feedback.

 The initiator attends the Curriculum Committee meeting when the policy or procedure is reviewed.